 Works of art such as paintings, sculptures, drawings, pictures and photographs are also protected.
 All photographs are protected by the copyright law.
 The law distinguishes between photographic work and photographic images.
 The more artistic pictures are seen as photographic works.
-Also building plans and designed products such as furniture or plastic cups are included.
+Also building plans and designed products such as furniture or plastic cups are protected.

 Databases and catalogues have a special protection which is valid for fifteen years.

 – find out if you are allowed to use someone elses illustration(s) (for example photographs, diagrams or tables)

 – give a full reference to the source(s) you use.

 Are you allowed to quote somebody else’s work?

 You are allowed to quote from published works “according to custom”, and to an extent which is motivated by the context.
 “According to custom” means that quoting is only allowed if it is motivated by the purpose.
 For example, you can be permitted to quote from a work when you are writing a review, or an academic text.
 The originator should always be mentioned when his/her work is used.